lb3361/gigatron-rom/Compilers/glcc/README.md

   But one just has to redefine a few functions to change that.
   This is one happens when one compiles with `-map=sim` which [forwards](gigatron/mapsim/libsim) all the stdio calls to the emulator.
-Note that such binaries only run in `gtsim` because they attempt to communicate with `gtsim` to forward the stdio calls.
+Note that such binaries only run in the command line gigatron emulator `gtsim` because they attempt to communicate with `gtsim` to forward the stdio calls.

 * Over time the linker `glink` has accumulated a lot of capabilites.
 It supports common symbols,